chwmath-netizen/NLCS-S-Engine/README.md

 ## Idea origin: Hyunwoo Cho (ShadowK).
 Please credit the idea when publishing.

-### 🛑 ACCESS RESTRICTED
+# 🛑 ACCESS RESTRICTED

 ### The public demonstration period for S-Engine v1.0 has ended.
-All core assets have been migrated to a secure repository for the Enterprise NDA Bidding Process
+All core assets have been migrated to a secure repository for the Enterprise NDA Bidding Process.

 ### To the 400+ cloners: The code you have is just the shell.
 The kernel is now private.